 “I desire then that in every place the men should pray, lifting holy hands without anger or quarreling; likewise also that women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, but with what is proper for women who profess godliness—with good works.” – 1 Timothy 2:8-10

-I believe in compassion because I have seen first hand how open hands, kind hearts, and listening ears can transform a person’s life.
+I believe in compassion and the importance of being present with the lost and broken because I have seen first hand how open hands, kind hearts, and listening ears can transform a person’s life.

 “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 And above all these put on love, which binds everything together in perfect harmony.” – Colossians 3:12-14